-Appendix A hereto contains a general description of each Participant, its employees, retirement programs and enrollment history and projections.
-Also set forth are tables for each Participant showing summaries of assessed value, recent audited results, actual and projected cash flow schedules and current budget information.
+Appendix A hereto contains a general description of the Participant, its employees, retirement programs and enrollment history and projections.
+Also set forth are tables for the Participant showing summaries of assessed value, recent audited results, actual and projected cash flow schedules and current budget information.
 The estimates and timing of receipts and disbursements in such cash flow analyses are based on certain assumptions and should not be construed as statements of fact.
-The cash flow projections represent the current best estimate of the Participants, based on information available as of the date of the projections.
-However, due to the uncertainties inherent in the State budgeting process (See "PARTICIPANT FINANCES - State Assistance"), these projections are subject to change and may vary considerably from actual cash flows experienced by the Participants.
+The cash flow projections represent the current best estimate of the Participant, based on information available as of the date of the projections.
+However, due to the uncertainties inherent in the State budgeting process (See "PARTICIPANT FINANCES - State Assistance"), these projections are subject to change and may vary considerably from actual cash flows experienced by the Participant.

-The information regarding the Participants has been taken or constructed from the official records of the Participants.
-Such information has been reviewed by an authorized representative of each Participant acting in his or her official capacity.
+The information regarding the Participant has been taken or constructed from the official records of the Participant.
+Such information has been reviewed by an authorized representative of the Participant acting in his or her official capacity.
 Such representative has determined that as of the date hereof the information contained herein is, to the best of his or her knowledge and belief, true and correct in all material respects and does not contain an untrue statement of a material fact, or omit to state a material fact, necessary to make the statements therein, in light of the circumstances under which they were made, not misleading.

 Payment of State assistance in the amounts anticipated depends on the State's adhering to its current budget, including the appropriations therein provided for local assistance.
 See "CONSTITUTIONAL AND STATUTORY LIMITATIONS ON TAXES AND APPROPRIATIONS - Proposition 98" below.
-Also, see "- Major Revenues" and "PARTICIPANT FINANCES - State Assistance - 2021-22 State Budget" and "-Governor's Proposed 2022-23 State Budget" below for information concerning the Local Control Funding Formula (defined herein) included in the 2021-22 State Budget and 2022-23 State Budget (defined herein).
+Also, see "- Major Revenues" and "PARTICIPANT FINANCES - State Assistance - 2023-24 State Budget" below for information concerning the Local Control Funding Formula (defined herein) included in the 2023-24 State Budget (defined herein).